-Indeed, educational institutions are difficult to sanction, which makes them effective covers for the spread of radical ideologies and recruitment into extremist groups.
-Iran's entire network of mosques, Islamic centers, charities, and institutions, known collectively as Dawah systems, are "generally untouchable from the counterterrorist financing perspective due to legal and practical issues," according to the Hudson Institute.
+Iranian educational institutions are effective cover for the spread of Iran's radical ideology and the recruitment of extremists, because they are difficult to sanction.
+Indeed, Iran's entire network of mosques, Islamic centers, charities, and institutions, known collectively as Dawah systems, are "generally untouchable from the counterterrorist financing perspective due to legal and practical issues," according to the Hudson Institute.
 Moreover, Dawah systems are not easily shut down, even when they are suspected of aiding and abetting terrorism.
 A 2019 Europol report emphasized this point precisely: "one of the difficulties in closing down centers...is the providing of substantial proof [of their link to terrorism]."
 In other words, evidence of the Dawah systems' true reason for existing often eludes the relevant authorities.